JetBrains/tracy/ai-dev-kit-plugin/README.md

 ## 🛠️ Ai Dev Kit Kotlin Compiler Plugin

 The `ai-dev-kit` Kotlin compiler plugin enables automatic function tracing via the `@KotlinFlowTrace` annotation.
-It rewrites annotated functions at compile time to inject tracing logic using the `withTrace` or `withTraceSuspended` methods from `ai-dev-kit-core`.
+It rewrites annotated functions at compile time to inject tracing logic using the `withTrace` or `withTraceSuspended` methods from `ai-dev-kit-tracing`.

 ### 🎯 What It Does